Chuck Evans (American football): NFL career

+Evans was drafted in the 11th round of the 1992 NFL draft by the Minnesota Vikings.
 Evans might be best known for being the starting fullback for the 1998 Minnesota Vikings which scored the most points by a team (556) in a season in NFL history.
 He played the fullback position, which required him to block, catch the ball out of the back field, and every once in a while carry the ball.

 His best year statistically was his first with the Baltimore Ravens in 1999.
 He had 38 carries for 134 yards and 32 receptions for 235 yards and a touchdown.
 He won a Super Bowl ring with the Ravens in 2000.
 Around the NFL he was considered among the top in the league at his position.

 Professional career

 Minnesota Vikings

-Evans was selected by the Vikings in the 11th round of the 1992 NFL Draft.
+Evans was selected by the Vikings in the 11th round of the 1992 NFL draft with the 295th overall pick.
 He was drafted from Clark Atlanta University, a Division II school.
 He went on to play in three games as a rookie and became a full-time player in his second year.
 Charles thrived as a role player and became one of offensive coordinator Brian Billick's favorite players.
 He was a key part of the record breaking 1998 Minnesota Vikings offense that set the record for most points in a season (556).